"How come he don't want me, man?"

 - The episode "It's a Wonderful Lie" in Season 5 has a lot of conflict in it, with the focus characters of the episode struggling with trust.
 Ashley in particular lies to her parents, is discovered at a party full of college boys and runs away from home for a short time.
 When she faces up to her parents about it at the end of the episode, Phil gets too angry to lecture her properly and leaves Vivian to talk to Ashley about it.
 It's one of the few times that Daphne Maxwell Reid gets an intense scene as Vivian, and she nails it.
 Ashley clearly realises during the discussion how much she betrayed and hurt them, but Vivian remains cold and distant while gently and logically reprimanding her about how fragile trust can be.
 You can see and hear how much Vivian doesn't like speaking to her daughter like this and it's very clear that Ashley regrets what she did, so right before Ashley leaves as she's sent to her room, Vivian calls to her with a shaking voice.
 She walks over to Ashley and the two of them embrace as Ashley breaks down crying and apologises.

 - In "The Alma Matters" Will and Carlton are both interviewed by a Princeton official scouting for interested applicants, and so naturally Carlton has prepared for his make-or-break case for acceptance.
 Will's record does little to impress the man until he starts playing it cool with his usual antics, which greatly amuses the representative and earns Will a conditional acceptance, much to Carlton's shock.
 Not believing it, he springs the same act upon the man, who is convinced that Carlton is crazy and turns him down flat.
-Carlton panics and tries to convince him otherwise, and when this fails, he actually threatens the man on an impulse and catches his mistake too late.
+Carlton panics and tries to convince him otherwise, and when this fails, he actually threatens the man's life on an impulse and catches his mistake too late.
 Getting himself suspended, Carlton tries to pretend nothing is wrong and lies to everybody that he's been accepted with a full scholarship, much to the joy of everybody, especially Uncle Phil.
 And then they receive a call from school:

 Uncle Phil: Hey, I just heard the good news!
 What?
 Well, how can he be suspended?
 He just got a full scholarship! (...)
 I'll, uh....I'll call you back.